 With today's restricted IT budgets, we are all trying to do more with less.
 One of the more time consuming, and therefore neglected, tasks is the monitoring of log files for problems.
-Identifying and resolving these problems is the first step in keeping one's systems, users, and bosses happy and healthy.
 Failure to identify and resolve these problems quickly leads to downtime and loss of productivity.
 Log files can be verbose with errors hidden among the various status events indicating normal operation.
 For a human, finding errors among the routine events can be difficult, time consuming, boring, and very prone to error.
 This is exacerbated when aggregating events, using a mechanism such as syslog, due to the intermingling of events from different hosts that can submerge patterns in the event streams.

 Many monitoring solutions rely on summarizing the log files for the previous days logs.
 This is very useful for accounting and statistics gathering.
 Sadly, if the goal is problem determination and resolution then reviewing these events the day after they are generated is less helpful.
 Systems administrators cannot proactively resolve or quickly respond to problems unless they are aware that there is a problem.
 It is not useful to find out in the next morning's summary that a primary NFS server was reporting problems five minutes before it went down.
-This is especially bad if the critical server takes a dozen other systems down with it.
 The sysadmin staff needs to discover these problems while there is still time to fix the problem and avert a catastrophic loss of service.